HARP DIARY | Mytholmroyd & Stockport

 • Wedding breakfast

 I am able to play for any combination of the above.
-When it comes to the ceremony, obviously the music is of utmost importance – let me know your choice of entrance and exit music as soon as you have decided, if you have a specific choice for the signing of the register, let me know that too and I’ll get practising!
+When it comes to the ceremony, obviously the music is of utmost importance – let me know your choice of entrance and exit music as soon as you have decided.
+If you have a specific choice for the signing of the register, let me know that too and I’ll get practising!

 p.s. ask me to email you my repertoire list too